NangiDev/GDSerCommPlugin/README.md

 # This branch does not work yet!

 # SerCommPlugin
-A Godot 4.1.3+ plugin to read/write Arduino serial input. \
+A Godot 4.1+ plugin to read/write Arduino serial input.\
 Read
 [GDExtension](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/index.html)
 for more